-The Susquehannock people, also called the Conestoga by the English, were an important Iroquoian-speaking tribe that formerly lived on Susquehanna River and its branches, from the north end of the Chesapeake Bay in Maryland across Pennsylvania into southern New York.
+The Susquehannock people, also called the Conestoga by the English, were an important Iroquoian-speaking tribe that formerly lived on the Susquehanna River and its branches, from the north end of the Chesapeake Bay in Maryland across Pennsylvania into southern New York.
 Evidence of their habitation has also been found in northern West Virginia.

 The name Susquehannock is thought to have been an Algonquin word meaning the “people of the Muddy River.”
-The Susquehannock was a confederacy of up to 20 smaller tribes, who occupied fortified villages along the Susquehanna River.
+The Susquehannock was a confederacy of up to 20 smaller tribes who occupied fortified villages along the Susquehanna River.
 They traded with other tribes along the Erie River in northern Ohio and the Huron and Neutral people of southern Ontario, Canada.
 Like other Iroquian tribes, they planted maize, beans, and squash in spring.
-Many of them temporarily moved south to the Chesapeake Bay in the summer to fish and gather shellfish returning, before returning in the fall to harvest their crops and hunt.
+Many of them temporarily moved south to the Chesapeake Bay in the summer to fish and gather shellfish before returning in the fall to harvest their crops and hunt.

 But, it would not last for long.
-The Susquehannock were once again at war with the powerful Iroquois Confederacy in 1658.
+The Susquehannock were again at war with the powerful Iroquois Confederacy in 1658.
 By 1661, the Maryland colonists and the Susquehannock expanded their peace treaty into a full alliance against the Iroquois.
-During the next several years, the Susquehannock repelled several attacks by Seneca, Cayuga, and Onondaga warriors of the western Iroquois.
+During the next several years, the Susquehannock repelled several attacks by the Seneca, Cayuga, and Onondaga warriors of the western Iroquois.

-The tribe reached their peak of power in the early 1670s and afterward began to decline due to infectious diseases and continued warfare.
+The tribe reached its peak of power in the early 1670s and afterward began to decline due to infectious diseases and continued warfare.
 Drastically weakened by their losses, they were overwhelmed by their long-time enemies of the Iroquois Confederacy by 1678.
 Afterward, some small groups fled into western Pennsylvania and Ohio, with some joining with the Shawnee tribe.
 Others moved to New York, joining with the Seneca and Onondaga, who had a long tradition of adopting defeated enemies into their tribes.
 Others scattered, joining various other tribes.